 The reflection concludes with a political reading on the future of political prisoners in Cuba and the potential negotiations between Havana and Washington.

-"Today both are in prison, and the regime is holding them, along with the other political prisoners, as bargaining chips in a possible negotiation with the U.S.," he stated.
+"Today, both are in prison, and the regime is holding them, along with the rest of the political prisoners, as bargaining chips in a potential negotiation with the U.S.," he stated.

-The comparison made by Norges Rodríguez highlights an uncomfortable question for the Cuban authorities.
+The comparison raised by Norges Rodríguez brings attention to an uncomfortable question for the Cuban authorities.

 If the regime claims to support a new generation open to the world and change, why are some of the young people who publicly demanded those transformations still behind bars?